Top Managed Service Providers in Dallas

 Call us at 1-888-730-2774 for more information

-Buchanan Technologies, Our Managed Service Provider Offerings include:•
+With Buchanan Technologies, our Managed Service Provider offerings include:

-Anti-Virus Protection: A MSP will use centrally managed profiles to update and protect servers and desktops in your environment.
-As a profile changes, it automatically updates all devices using that profile.
-It provides a manageable way to ensure systems are consistently updated and protected.•
+- Anti-Virus Protection: An MSP will use centrally managed profiles to update and protect servers and desktops in your environment.
+As a profile changes, it automatically updates all devices using that profile, providing a manageable way to ensure systems are consistently updated and protected.

-Managed Backups: A MSP can run daily, weekly, monthly or quarterly backups on workstations, servers, and other devices, helping prevent a major loss of data in both your day to day environment, as well as update and back up your disaster recovery files.
-And, if you do not have a Disaster Recovery site, a MSP can help build and manage.
-Buchanan Backup services include servers, workstations, mobile devices and storage repository (SAN/NAS).• Cost Savings: Most MSPs have already made an investment in software and systems that support an infrastructure and give visibility to everything going on in that network.
+- Cost Savings: Most MSPs have already made an investment in software and systems that support an infrastructure and give visibility to everything going on in that network.
 By utilizing an MSP, you shift your burden from a capital expense, needing to purchase this yourself, to an operational expense.
-They simply connect your systems to their tools, use their man power and expertise to monitor, do health checks, run alerts and more, providing you the peace of mind that your systems are up and running, and virus free. •
+They simply connect your systems to their tools, use their man power and expertise to monitor, do health checks, run alerts and more, providing you the peace of mind that your systems are up and running and virus free.

-Network Device Management: A MSP will Buchanan will provide proactive monitoring and end-to-end support for network components including routers, switches, firewalls, wireless access points/wireless LAN controllers (WAPs/WLCs).
-Services typically includes health monitoring, incident management and Subject Matter Expert (SME) support.•
+- Network Device Management: As an MSP, Buchanan will provide proactive monitoring and end-to-end support for network components including routers, switches, firewalls, and wireless access points/wireless LAN controllers (WAPs/WLCs).
+Services typically includes health monitoring, incident management, and Subject Matter Expert (SME) support.